Public Education Campaign

 The goals of the public education campaign are to (a) increase awareness and respect for the social work profession; (b) educate the public on the depth and breadth of social work practice; (c) expand perceptions of who can benefit from social work services; (d) attract young people to the profession; and (e) improve employment opportunities for professional social workers.

-To gain greater support for the social work profession, we must offer greater value to more of the general public.
-We need to build a widespread campaign that will resonate among American citizens, the media, policymakers, employers and social workers.
-Changing perceptions and behaviors is a complex process, and it will take time and significant funding to build awareness of our cause.
+To continue gaining support for the social work profession, we must build upon the campaign that began in 2005 to further educate American citizens, the media, policymakers, and employers.
+Changing perceptions and behaviors is a complex process, and it takes time and significant funding to build awareness for our cause.